 TOYAL INDIANS.
 The Toyal (Tojal) Indians are known only from the narrative of François Simars de Bellisle, a Frenchman who was held in captivity by the Caux Indians (evidently the Akokisas) during the early eighteenth century.
 De Bellisle reported that his captors killed and ate a Toyal man somewhere west or northwest of Galveston Bay.
 Early writers linked the Toyals with the Sadamons, but the evidence for this was never made explicit.
 More recent writers have equated the Toyals with the Tohahas, who were reported in the same area.
 The Tohaha Indians are generally considered to have been of Tonkawan affiliation.

-The following, adapted from the Chicago Manual of Style, 15th edition, is the preferred citation for this article.Thomas N. Campbell, "TOYAL INDIANS," Handbook of Texas Online (http://www.tshaonline.org/handbook/online/articles/bmt76.
+The following, adapted from the Chicago Manual of Style, 15th edition, is the preferred citation for this article.Handbook of Texas Online, Thomas N. Campbell, "TOYAL INDIANS," accessed June 07, 2020, http://www.tshaonline.org/handbook/online/articles/bmt76.